PopovEvgeniy/blackice/readme.txt

 Source code

-The program source code was compiled under Open Watcom V2 Fork.
+The program source code compiled under Open Watcom V2 Fork.
 But you can do it under any modern C compiler.
-Source code can be compiled for wide range operation systems, but you need create makefile or build script by yourself.
+Source code can be compiled for wide range operation systems, but you need to create makefile or build script by yourself.
 I provide only two things: compiled binary file for Windows and makefile for Linux.

 Some remarks about source code